 Het Nieuwe Instituut is a space where everyone can feel welcome.
-We prioritize accessibility, so if you need personal assistance, kindly ask a member of our hospitality team or send an email in advance to: firstname.lastname@example.org.
+We prioritise accessibility, so if you need personal assistance, kindly ask a member of our hospitality team or send an email in advance to firstname.lastname@example.org.
 We are happy to help you!

 For more information on our accessibility policy, please refer to our Code of Conduct.

-Guide dogs are welcome at Het Nieuwe Instituut.
+Guide dogs are welcome in Het Nieuwe Instituut.

 Het Nieuwe Instituut has a wheelchair-accessible toilet on the ground floor.

 All toilets in the institute are accessible to everyone regardless of sex, gender identity or expression.

 Children, young people and their families are welcome at Het Nieuwe Instituut.
 A baby-changing space is available on the ground floor.
 The café has highchairs for children.

 The Gallery 3 space has a grid floor, meaning that visitors can see through it to the floor below.
 While the floor meets all relevant safety requirements, visitors with a fear of heights may be affected.